AMReX-Astro/Castro/sphinx_docs/source/build_system.rst

 .. index:: USE_MPI, USE_OMP, USE_CUDA, USE_ACC

+The following parameters control how work is divided across nodes, cores, and GPUs.

   * ``USE_CUDA``: compile with GPU support using CUDA.

   * ``USE_ACC``: compile with OpenACC.
 Note: this is a work in